oslabs-beta/troveql/README.md

 - Support for Node.js/Express.js servers
 - Cache performance monitoring with key metrics such as Hit/Miss Rate and Query Response Time

-## Overview
+## Documentation
-- Visit our website (insert website link HERE) to get more information and watch a demo of TroveQL and its performance monitoring application TroveMetrics.
+- Visit our website (insert website link) to get more information and watch a demo of TroveQL and its performance monitoring application TroveMetrics.

 ## Table of Contents
 - [Install](#install-troveql)
 - [Set Up](#set-up-troveql-in-express.js)
 - [Queries and Mutations](#query-or-mutate-your-graphQL-API)
 - [Roadmap](#iteration-roadmap)
-- [Stack] (#stack)
+- [Stack] (#tech-stack)
 - [Authors](#authors)
 - [License](#license)